arrow_back

 First, a response that thanks the user for the confirmation number.
 Second, a mock response of the result of a flight information lookup.

-In a production scenario where there is an existing datasource of flights, you'd configure a Webhook in Dialogflow CX to connect to that backend system which stores flight information to retrieve the appropriate data.
+In a production scenario where there is an existing datasource of flights, you'd configure a Webhook in Conversational Agents to connect to that backend system which stores flight information to retrieve the appropriate data.
 Creating a webhook and configuring it for this Page is outside the scope of this lab.

 Now, test this agent to see what the user should expect so far.

-2. Enter a phrase like I'd like to look up my flight and then a number, such as 12345.
+2. In the Talk to agent box, enter I'd like to look up my flight and then a number, such as 12345.

 You should receive two sentences, a thank you and the mock flight lookup.